Golf Course Review of Sherwood Forest Golf Club

 Sherwood Forest is a superb heathland golf course that is played over an amazing isolated property which reveals its full beauty through holes seven to 14, both visually and playing wise.

 The first third of the course stays relatively close to the clubhouse and is the best place to make your score with a couple of shortish par fours and a reachable par five in the equation.
-The standout hole of the opening stretch is the second which requires you to decide on the tee just how much of the fairway you wish to bite off; superbly positioned bunkers on both the inner and outer elbow of the dog-leg is the probable fate for those who fail or inevitably a longer approach waits for those who bail out to the left.
+The standout hole of the opening stretch is the second which requires you to decide on the tee just how much of the fairway you wish to bite off; superbly positioned bunkers on both the inner and outer elbow of the dog-leg is the probable fate for those who fail.
+Otherwise an inevitably longer approach waits for those who bail out to the left.

 The remainder of the course is played over a rolling landscape through Robin Hood country with tight and firm fairways flanked on many holes by stunning woodland consisting of pine, oak and silver birch to name but a few.
-Patches of gorse also add to the punishment for the wayward.
+Patches of gorse also add to the punishment for the wayward but it is the gnarly nature of the heather that can dish out the fiercest punishment.

 Although arriving relatively early in the round the eighth hole is the final par five on the course and is a beautiful one with masses of heather to the right and dense forest beyond that.
 The green at this hole enjoys a high position as the fairway dips down then rises up again over the last 100 yards.